BritishMachineVisionAssociation/BMVC2021/bmvc.md

 <li><a href="http://www.bmva.org/bmvc/1990/index.html">BMVC 1990</a>, Oxford</li>
 </ul>

-and proceedings for the BMVC's immediate predecessor, the Alvey Vision Conference:
+Proceedings for the BMVC's immediate predecessor, the Alvey Vision Conference, are also available:

 <ul>
 <li><a href="http://www.bmva.org/bmvc/1989/index.html">AVC 1989</a>, Reading</li>